Nariné Simonian: Concerts

-Narine Simonian has given a tremendous number of concerts throughout France (from the church of Saint-Jean-de-Malte Aix-en-Provence to the Abbey of La Prée, from Notre-Dame of Valence, etc.), as well as in Paris (The Notre-Dame cathedral of Paris, the Madeleine church, the Saint-Eustache church, the Saint-Roch Armenian church of Paris, the Saint-Germain-des-Prés church in November 2008, Issy-les Moulineaux, etc...).
-She has also given concerts in Russia, Belgium, Switzerland (in Bulle, at Saint-Pierre des des Liens) where she has a recorded a CD, in Finland, at Kiev (Ukraine in 2003 with Dominique de Williencourt and in November 2008 at the Organ Hall), in North America (New York on 1 November 1998, at the Armenian Evangelical Church of New York, in Montreal and in South America in 1997, along with Olivier Latry (Argentina, Uruguay at the Festival Internacional del Uruguay Órgano.
+Simonian has given many concerts throughout France, including at the Église Saint-Jean-de-Malte in Aix-en-Provence, the Abbey of La Prée, and Notre-Dame of Valence, as well as the Paris churches Notre-Dame de Paris, La Madeleine, Saint-Eustache, Saint-Roch Armenian church of Paris, the Saint-Germain-des-Prés church in November 2008, and Issy-les-Moulineaux.
+She has also given concerts in Russia, Belgium, Switzerland (in Bulle, at Saint-Pierre des Liens) where she has a recorded an album, in Finland, in Kyiv (Ukraine in 2003 with Dominique de Williencourt and in November 2008 at the Organ Hall), in North America (New York on 1 November 1998, at the Armenian Evangelical Church of New York, in Montreal and in South America in 1997, along with Olivier Latry (Argentina, Uruguay at the Festival Internacional del Uruguay Órgano).

-In the most recent years, her inclination led her to concentrate – without abandoning her pianist and organist solo career – on the production and musical direction of baroque operas.
+She then began to concentrate more on producing and directing baroque operas.

 World Premiere of the Organ Opera version of Gluck Iphigénie en Tauride

-On 25. and 26.
-November 2009, Narine Simonian created in the heart of Paris, Le Marais area, at the Eglise Sainte-Croix de Paris Christoph Willibald Gluck's opera in 4 acts "Iphigénie en Tauride" transposed for organ, for the pleasure of an informed public.
-Accompanied by the Polish pianist Jozef Kapustka, Narine Simonian directed and produced this opera, staged by the young choreographer Helene Haag, with the financial help of the Halmahera family holding.
+On 25 and 26 November 2009, at the Eglise Sainte-Croix in Paris, Simonian directed a production of Christoph Willibald Gluck's four-act opera Iphigénie en Tauride, transposed for organ.
+Accompanied by the Polish pianist Jozef Kapustka, Simonian directed and produced this opera, staged by choreographer Helene Haag, with the financial help of the Halmahera family holding.
 In the main roles: Russian soprano Irina Tiviane (Iphigenia), Canadian-Ukrainian tenor Sergei Stilmachenko (Orestes), Raphael Schwob (Pylades), French tenor Olivier Ayault (Thoas), French soprano Anne Rodier (Diane) and Iulia Vacaru (Female Greek).
-One of two premieres of this opera has been the subject of an audio recording and a compact-disc has been distributed.
-A video has also been shot by Dov B. RUEFF, the documentary director, who works with the German-French Arte TV Channel.
+One of two premieres of this opera has been the subject of an audio recording and an album has been distributed.
+A video has also been shot by Dov B. Rueff, the documentary director, who works with the German-French Arte TV Channel.